AmazingTaiwo/BAN6420_M3/README.md

 Description
 This code demonstrates how multiple classes ("Policyholder", "Product", and "Payment") create in separate files to Interact and simulate a system for managing policyholders, products (insurance), and payments.
 1. Create Class: Below 3 class of module was create in separate files.
-a.
-Policyholder: To create a policyholder, enroll them in a product, add a payment, and update their status as needed.
+ - Policyholder: To create a policyholder, enroll them in a product, add a payment, and update their status as needed.
 	-	Handles managing policyholder information, including name, status, and the products they are enrolled in.
 	-	Allows registering, suspending, and reactivating a policyholder.
 	-	Manages enrolling in products and displaying account details.